estnltk/estnltk/conda-recipe/README.md

 #### Building in a local machine

-This instruction assumes that you have already completed a Travis CI build for Linux and MacOSX, and the source of required for the build is in the branch  `version_1.6_travis`.
+This instruction assumes that you have already completed a Travis CI build for Linux and MacOSX, and the source required for the build is in the branch  `version_1.6_travis`.

 1. Download the source from github: